-Processing accounts for about 78 percent of the energy used by food processors.
-Of that, 54 percent is used for process heating, 30 percent for motor-driven equipment and 16 percent for refrigeration and cooling.
-Increasing the energy efficiency of the equipment and employing alternative fuel sources can considerably lower your energy bills and protect diminishing global resources.
-According to the EPA, 71 percent of the natural gas and 13 percent of the electricity used by food processors can effectively be replaced by less expensive and sustainable alternative fuels.
+According to an EPA study, processing accounts for about 78% of the energy used by food processors.
+Of that, 54% is used for process heating, 30% for motor-driven equipment and 1% for refrigeration and cooling.
+Increasing the energy efficiency of the equipment and employing alternative fuel sources can considerably lower your energy bills.
+Saving $1 in energy cost equates to a top line revenue of over $8.

 Improvements may include employing new technologies, using alternative fuel sources and utilizing waste recovery.
-Combined heat and power alone, which uses waste heat to generate electricity on site, can result in 80 percent efficiency, compared to 33 percent efficiency with delivered electricity.
-A comprehensive monitoring plan helps food processors maintain lower energy consumption for the long-term.
+Combined heat and power alone, can result in 80% efficiency, compared to 33% efficiency with delivered electricity.
+A comprehensive monitoring and tracking plan would help you maintain lower energy consumption for the long-term.

-In addition to equipment upgrades, retrofits and replacement, no-cost and low-cost improvements can have a serious impact on you bottom line.
-For example, replacing existing lighting with high output fluorescent lamps can result in a 50 percent reduction in the energy used for lighting, while variable speed drives on electric motor-driven equipment can reduce energy consumption by 20 to 50 percent.
+In addition to equipment upgrades, retrofits and replacement no cost and low-cost improvements can have a serious impact on you bottom line.
+For example, replacing existing lighting with high output fluorescent lamps can result in a 50% reduction in the energy used for lighting, while variable speed drives on electric motor-driven equipment can reduce energy consumption by 20 to 50%.

 His attention to detail and analysis of the energy consumption data, both before and after implementation, was exceptional.Tom Kraus

 I am confident that Star Energy can help their clients achieve energy efficiency objectives.Bala Gnanam

 Star Energy’s expertise in identifying energy savings opportunities combined with a strong financial analysis has helped our city...Sajeev Shivashankaran